awsdocs/amazon-eks-user-guide/doc_source/launch-workers.md

    + **BootstrapArguments**: Specify any optional arguments to pass to the worker node bootstrap script, such as extra kubelet arguments\.
 For more information, view the bootstrap script usage information at [https://github\.com/awslabs/amazon\-eks\-ami/blob/master/files/bootstrap\.sh](https://github.com/awslabs/amazon-eks-ami/blob/master/files/bootstrap.sh)\.
    + **VpcId**: Enter the ID for the VPC that you created in [Create your Amazon EKS Cluster VPC](getting-started-console.md#vpc-create)\.
    + **Subnets**: Choose the subnets that you created in [Create your Amazon EKS Cluster VPC](getting-started-console.md#vpc-create)\.
 If you created your VPC using the steps described at [Creating a VPC for Your Amazon EKS Cluster](create-public-private-vpc.md), then specify only the private subnets within the VPC for your worker nodes to launch into\.
+**Important**
+If any of the subnets are public subnets, then they must have the automatic public IP address assignment setting enabled\.
+If the setting is not enabled for the public subnet, then any worker nodes that you deploy to that public subnet will not be assigned a public IP address and will not be able to communicate with the cluster or other AWS services\.
+If the subnet was deployed before 03/26/2020 using either of the [Amazon EKS AWS CloudFormation VPC templates](create-public-private-vpc.md), or by using `eksctl`, then automatic public IP address assignment is disabled for public subnets\.
+For information about how to enable public IP address assignment for a subnet, see [Modifying the Public IPv4 Addressing Attribute for Your Subnet](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#subnet-public-ip)\.
+If the worker node is deployed to a private subnet, then it is able to communicate with the cluster and other AWS services through a NAT gateway\.

 1. Acknowledge that the stack might create IAM resources, and then choose **Create stack**\.